Connect with others who understand.

 Adding Lifestyle Changes to Her Routine

-Jenny also adjusted her diet and worked on reducing stress to try and reduce the likelihood of having a relapse (also called a flare, a period of worsening symptoms).
+Jenny also adjusted her diet and worked on reducing stress to try to reduce the likelihood of having a relapse (also called a flare, a period of worsening symptoms).
 Some studies suggest that stressful events may lead to a higher risk of an MS flare.

 “I like to hit MS from as many sides as possible,” she said.
 In addition to taking her medications regularly, Jenny began exercising by walking and doing high-intensity interval training.
 She also cut dairy, gluten, and sugar from her diet.
 She makes sure she rests frequently and works hard to keep stress at a minimum so she can reduce the odds of having a flare.